ThePorgs/Exegol/README.md

 - This repository ([Exegol](https://github.com/ShutdownRepo/Exegol)) contains the code for the Python wrapper.
 It's the entrypoint of the Exegol project.
 - The [Exegol-images](https://github.com/ShutdownRepo/Exegol-images) repo is loaded as a submodule.
 It includes all necessary assets to build Docker images.
 - The [Exegol-resources](https://github.com/ShutdownRepo/Exegol-resources) repo is loaded as a submodule.
 It includes all resources mentioned previously (LinPEAS, WinPEAS, LinEnum, PrivescCheck, SysinternalsSuite, mimikatz, Rubeus, PowerSploit and many more.).
+- The [Exegol-docs](https://github.com/ShutdownRepo/Exegol-docs) repo for the documentation, destined for users as well as developpers and contributors.
 - Getting started with the Exegol project comes down to using the wrapper, which can be installed through pip or with the sources directly (see. [get started](#fast_forward-get-started)).

 # 🚀 Get started